Lori Chavez-DeRemer

-Lori Michelle Chavez-DeRemer (/ˈtʃɑːvɛz dəˈriːmər/; née Chávez; born April 7, 1968) is an American politician who has served as the 30th United States secretary of labor since 2025.
-A member of the Republican Party, she served as the U.S. representative for from 2023 to 2025 and as the mayor of Happy Valley, Oregon, from 2011 to 2019.
+Lori Michelle Chavez-DeRemer (/ˈtʃɑːvɛz dəˈriːmər/; Chavez; born April 7, 1968) is an American politician and businesswoman who served as the United States secretary of labor from 2025 until her resignation in 2026.
+A member of the Republican Party, Chavez-DeRemer served as the U.S. representative for Oregon's fifth congressional district from 2023 to 2025 and as the mayor of Happy Valley, Oregon, from 2011 to 2019.